DudenessBoy/WeaveSound/README.md

 user-friendly interface, making it ideal for users who want quick access to their music without unnecessary distractions.
 Focused on delivering a streamlined listening experience, WeaveSound prioritizes essential features, ensuring smooth performance even on systems with limited resources.

+The program has only been thoroughly tested on Linux.
+Windows and Mac testing, as well as installers are coming soon.